Karishma-Yadav-11/SQL/README.md

     GROUP BY player_id);
 ```

 23. Sorting and Grouping – Number of Unique Subjects Taught by Each Teacher

+## Solution

 ```sql
 SELECT teacher_id, COUNT(DISTINCT subject_id) AS cnt
 FROM Teacher